 We can even arrange to assist with transport to the clinic (some extra charges do apply).

-Detox is possible, safely and comfortably, with the help of our medical team.
+Detox is available, with comfort and safety, with the help of our medical team.

 Our addiction specialist therapists can help you overcome the underlying issues of addiction.

-Our clinic team are ready to help you make the progress you need.
+The Abbeycare clinic team are ready to help you co-ordinate everything.

-Are you ready?
+Now....are you ready?